Skip to main content

 Egypt

-In «The Story of Sinuhe» (Middle Kingdom) speaks of the border guards: «Then I made my way northward.
+The «Story of Sinuhe» (Middle Kingdom) speaks of the border guards and the fortifications of the realm: «Then I made my way northward.
 I reached the "Walls of the Ruler," which were made to repel the Asiatics and to crush the Sand-farers.
 I crouched in a bush for fear of being seen by the guard on duty upon the wall.» (2006LichtheimM:1.224).
-Below is another account of border crossing: «This servant departed southward.
+The same text provides another another account of border crossing: «This servant departed southward.
 I halted at Horusways.
 The commander in charge of the garrison sent a message to the residence to let it be known.
 Then his majesty sent a trusted overseer of the royal domains with whom were loaded ships, bearing royal gifts for the Asiatics who had come with me to escort me to Horusways.» (2006LichtheimM:1.231).
+Visual evidence of such interactions exists as well.
+A procession of «Asiatics» arriving in Egypt is captured in a fresco within the tomb of the official Khnumhotep II, constructed between 1897 and 1878 BCE (2009KamrinJ).
+Other Egyptologists date this depiction of a Canaanite caravan to approximately 1895 BCE (2021BietakM_RensburgA).

-28 And Judah he sent before him unto Joseph, to direct him beforehand unto Goshen; and they came into the land of Goshen 29 And Joseph made ready his chariot, and went up to meet Israel his father, to Goshen; and when he obtained sight of him, he fell on his neck, and wept on his neck a good while.34 That ye shall say, Owners of cattle have thy servants been from our youth even until now, both we, as also our fathers; in order that ye may dwell in the land of Goshen; for every shepherd is an abommation unto the Egyptians.
+28 And Judah he sent before him unto Joseph, to direct him beforehand unto Goshen; and they came into the land of Goshen 29 And Joseph made ready his chariot, and went up to meet Israel his father, to Goshen; and when he obtained sight of him, he fell on his neck, and wept on his neck a good while. … 34 That ye shall say, Owners of cattle have thy servants been from our youth even until now, both we, as also our fathers; in order that ye may dwell in the land of Goshen; for every shepherd is an abommation unto the Egyptians.

 The similarity lies in the mention of the specific toponym «Goshen», identified as a frontier territory—a region in the eastern Nile Delta suitable for settlement and animal husbandry.